tlyphed/copperbench/README.md

 Advanced optional fields are the number of cores on each node, the location of runsolver, the number of memory lines and the slurm partition to be used.
 The tool tries to ensure that each job always gets the memory lines exclusely, which in practice means that each job is always scheduled on at least 6 cores and the number of requested cores is always a multiple of 6 (cpus / mem lines = 24 / 4 = 6).

-cobrabench then creates the following folder structure and files:
+copperbench then creates the following folder structure and files:
 ```
 [benchmark name]
 |__config1